Oriental Cockroaches, Habitat Preferences and Control Strategies

 - Occasional consumption of leather and cloth

-- Egg cases hidden close to nutrient-rich caches
+- Egg capsules hidden close to nutrient-rich caches for offspring survival

 Critical Water Needs

-Though hardy in many respects, Oriental cockroaches are unusually dependent on moisture, and dehydration kills them faster than hunger.
+Though hardy in many respects, oriental cockroaches are unusually dependent on moisture, and dehydration kills them faster than hunger.
 You’ll rarely see them in dry rooms unless a hidden leak or damp void is nearby.
 Their exoskeleton retains water poorly, so they track humidity gradients into basements, sewers, floor drains, and cool crawl spaces.
+Humidity above 75% is the threshold at which colonies thrive most reliably.

 Survival Without Resources